wundergraph/cosmo/rfc/custom-modules-v1.md

 # Example Modules

+__All examples are pseudocode and not tested but they are as close as possible to the final implementation__

 ## Custom Telemetry

 This module adds custom attributes to the OpenTelemetry span for each gateway request.
 Data can come from the request, the gateway configuration, or external sources.
+The example modifies the first span of the gateway but depending on the hook, the span is different.

 ```go
 type MyModule struct{}